-You also can have interest, dividends and other investment earnings, but not more than $3,400 in 2016.
-But remember, most importantly, you have to file your federal taxes in order to claim this valuable credit.
+While you can have interest, dividends and other investment earnings, your investment income must be less than $3,650 in 2020.
+But most importantly, you have to file your federal taxes in order to claim this valuable credit.

 What are the income limits?